dotnet/android/Documentation/DevelopmentTips.md

 If you change sources within `external/mono`, a top-level `make`/`xbuild` invocation may not rebuild those mono native binaries.
-To explicitly rebuild *all* Mono runtimes, use the `ForceBuild` target:
+To explicitly rebuild *all* Mono runtimes, you must do two things:

+1. Ensure that the timestamp of the HEAD commit in `external/mono` has changed.
+2. Use the `ForceBuild` target on `mono-runtimes.mdproj`.

+Changing the timestamp of the HEAD commit can be done with `git pull`, `git commit` or `git commit --amend`. *How* the timestamp changes isn't important; it needs to change in order for `ForceBuild` to do anything.
+(This is admittedly annoying for those working directly on Mono; it requires an "intermediate" commit in order to trigger a rebuild.)

+The `ForceBuild` target can be executed as:

 	# Build and install all runtimes
 	$ xbuild /t:ForceBuild build-tools/mono-runtimes/mono-runtimes.mdproj

+The `ForceBuild` target will build mono for *all* configured architectures, then invoke the `_InstallRuntimes` target when all the mono's have finished building; see the `$(AndroidSupportedHostJitAbis)`, `$(AndroidSupportedTargetAotAbis)`, and `$(AndroidSupportedTargetJitAbis)` MSBuild properties within [README.md](../README.md).
+This may not always be desirable, for example if you're trying to fix a Mono runtime bug for a specific ABI, and improving turnaround time is paramount.
+(Building for all ABIs can be time consuming.)

-To build Mono for a specific target, run `make` from the relevant directory and invoke the `_InstallRuntimes` target.
+To build Mono for a specific target, run `make` from the relevant directory, where the "relevant directory" is the target of interest within `build-tools/mono-runtimes/obj/$(Configuration)`.
+When `make` has completed, invoke the `_InstallRuntimes` target so that the updated native libraries are copied into `bin/$(Configuration)/lib`, which will allow subsequent top-level `make` and [`xabuild`](../tools/xabuild) invocations to use them.

 For example, to rebuild Mono for armeabi-v7a:

-	$ cd build-tools/mono-runtimes
-	$ make -C obj/Debug/armeabi-v7a
+	$ make -C build-tools/mono-runtimes/obj/Debug/armeabi-v7a

 	# This updates bin/$(Configuration)/lib/xbuild/Xamarin/Android/lib/armeabi-v7a/libmonosgen-2.0.so
-	$ xbuild /t:_InstallRuntimes
+	$ xbuild /t:_InstallRuntimes build-tools/mono-runtimes/mono-runtimes.mdproj

 # How do I rebuild BCL assemblies?